GibbZ-78/THP_W6D4/README.md

 * Migrations, schema, seeds and dedicated SQL script (to delete table content more easily despite constraints) - See _/db/_

-* Corresponding models and relations - See _/app/models/_
+* Corresponding models and relations - See _/app/models/_ and the data model pictured below mixing MCD, MLD and MPD

 * Configuration (incl. 'routes.rb', 'database.yml' initialized for PostegreSQL...) - See related files in the _/config/_ directory